-I bet you didn’t think Danish Pastries were a make-at-home kind of treat, did you?
+I bet you didn’t think Danish pastries were a make-at-home kind of treat, did you?
 They’re a lot easier than I expected!
-Believe me, I was expecting this to be such a hard recipe to conquer that I almost didn’t try it!
-Good thing I did, though, because these homemade Danish Pastries are to die for.
+Believe me, I was expecting this to be such a hard recipe to conquer that I almost didn’t try it.
+Good thing I did, though, because this homemade Danish pastry recipe is to die for.

-The first thing you want to do with the recipe is prepare your dough, and the butter that you’ll be adding into the dough.
+The first thing you want to do with the recipe is prepare your dough and the butter you’ll be adding into the dough.

 Danish Pastries You Can Make at Home